 Taking Claire to coffee

-Meet Claire Spurrell, Senior Consultant at Emergn!
-Claire joined the team in October 2018, and since then she’s been helping our clients to grow, build new capabilities and improve their work.
+Meet Claire Spurrell.
+Claire joined the team in October 2018, and has been helping our clients to grow, build new capabilities, and improve their work.
 She’s passionate about communicating, working with people, learning, and passing her knowledge to other teams.
 When she’s not being a VFQ superhero she’s probably singing at her village choir or taking care of her 50 house plants!
-In this coffee chat, you’ll learn more about Claire’s role at Emergn, the challenges that she faces as a Senior Consultant, and her advice to overcome those challenges and help companies grow.
+In this coffee chat, you’ll learn more about Claire’s role at Emergn, the challenges that she faces, and her advice to overcome those challenges and help companies grow.

 What’s your role at Emergn, and how long have you been with the company?

 Hi, I’m Claire!
-I am a Senior Consultant and have been part of the Emergn team since October 2018.
-Currently, I do a lot of work around our learning offering to help clients scale education on VFQ, particularly with one of our clients from the retail industry.
+As a Senior Consultant, I have been part of the Emergn team since October 2018.
+I do a lot of work around our learning offering to help clients scale education on VFQ, particularly with one of our clients from the retail industry.
 VFQ is our context-specific and outcomes-driven approach to transformation based on three principles – Value, Flow, and Quality – that offers our clients the frameworks, models, and tools they need to transform and improve the way they work.

 It has been great working with our client, to understand how we can help them learn at scale, build new capabilities, and support their teams.
 I am responsible for helping them navigate this journey – and offer constant support whenever needed.
 I contribute to a team’s channel with them, giving them thoughts for the day, answering questions, and suggesting learning goals.